AD-lite24/aruco_in_gazebo/README.md

 Run the calibration node using the following script `rosrun camera_calibration cameracalibrator.py --size <shape of checkerboard eg. 8x6)> --square <Size of individual square in meters> image:=<topic to which the camera is publishing to (will most likely end with image_raw)> camera:=<camera name(will most likely end with/camera)>`

 The caliberation window will then open up.
-If the everything was done right you should see the scan value on the terminal as well colored markings on the board.
+If the everything was done right you should see the scan value on the terminal as well colored calibration markings on the board.

 #### For ros2